AkankshaUtreja/PythonAssignment/README.md

 # PythonAssignment

-This was Python programming assignment to strengthen and test skills in programming some sceanrios in Python.
+This was Python programming assignment to strengthen and test skills in programming some scenarios in Python.